 The International Center for Religion & Diplomacy (ICRD) is a highly dynamic non-governmental, non-profit organization that works to bridge religious considerations and international politics in support of peacebuilding.
 Central to ICRD’s approach is its ability to capitalize on the positive role that religious leaders and institutions can play in building trust and overcoming differences.

 ICRD has a small, dedicated and dynamic team in Washington, D.C. that manages programs in numerous countries overseas, working closely with local partners to transform intractable identity conflicts.

-ICRD is currently accepting internship applications for the Fall 2018 semester.
+ICRD is not currently accepting internship applications.
 Historically, ICRD has looked for interns who have passion and experience in the fields of religion and conflict mitigation.
 Applicants should be interested in working within existing or potential program areas, such as:

 - Salafism – Research about its rise and spread; peaceful Salafist beliefs versus violent Salafist action; methods to counter violent extremism in various countries, specifically Pakistan, Yemen, Morocco, and Tunisia.

 - Saudi Arabia – Textbook and educational reform and research on the global impact of the Saudi textbooks.

 - Pakistan – Countering violent extremism through integrating religious women and building counter-narratives.